 Will you take a chance that a call on your house phone will be a customer and your kids end up answering (business phone plans are really cheap now!)?

-Everything you need to both show a professional and respectful image and costs money.
+Everything you need to show a professional and respectful image costs money.

-Now, you may be able to avoid needing to depend on traditional currency if you decide to barter and exchange business services.
+Now, you may be able to avoid needing to depend on traditional currency if you decide to barter your services for others.

 You can probably get quite a bit done for you in trade, but you must have something to offer those people in return or else it will never work.

-You must also remember that there are so many things you can barter for: electric, phone, internet, gas all require cash.
+You must also remember that there are so many things you can barter for: electric, phone, internet, and gas all require cash.

 It may sound like I’m against people starting or buying small businesses, but the reality is that I am completely for it.

-The difference is, I am only in favor of it under the right circumstances: having the proper motivation, fully thought out and planned, appropriately funded as well as having sufficient savings or other income to offset the time it takes for the business to produce profits, and realistic expectations.
+The difference is that I am only in favor of it under the right circumstances: having the proper motivation, fully thought out and planned, appropriately funded as well as having sufficient savings or other income to offset the time it takes for the business to produce profits, and realistic expectations.

 A business will not instantly change your life or situation, and in fact, if done improperly can lead to financial ruin and tear a family apart, so please be careful.

 You Have To Start A Business For It To Succeed

-Nobody sets out to fail at any task which they undertake.
+Nobody sets out to fail at any task that they undertake.